 Can a motorway traffic officer give me a ticket for using a mobile phone?

 No – the officer cannot issue penalties to drivers using a mobile phone while driving.
-However, they can report you to police officers and provide any evidence they have such as dashcam footage – which could then result in a penalty or prosecution.
+However, they can report drivers who are doing so to police officers and provide any evidence they have such as dashcam footage – which could then result in a penalty or prosecution.

 Remember, it is permitted to use a mobile phone while driving in the event of an emergency - such as being broken down in a live lane on a motorway.

-Can a motorway traffic officer issue me with a speeding ticket?
+Can a motorway traffic officer issue speeding tickets?

-This is a question that many people ask, but the answer is simple.
-No – National Highways Traffic Officer cannot issue drivers with speeding tickets.
+No – National Highways Traffic Officers cannot issue drivers with speeding tickets.

 No. These officers have no power to search any vehicle.
 They also have no power to detain a vehicle or occupants – unless it is part of a road closure they have instigated.